 - Most importantly, keep track of how your budget is being spent.
 If you’ve selected Plan Management with Plan Partners, you will get your own online dashboard to keep an eye on your budget with ease.

 - Let us know if you have any questions about the way your plan is being managed.

 Each year, you’ll have the chance to meet with your Local Area Coordinator, review your plan, give feedback and make any changes you want.
 Here’s how to make the most of that meeting:

 - Prepare in advance.
 Think about what you would like to talk about in your review meeting and make a list of anything you want to change, and why.
 It is a good idea to use our preparing checklist again.

 - Be clear about your needs.
 It’s important to ask clearly for what you want.
 If you want Plan Management, remember to ask for it as it won’t be included unless you do.
 The same is true for Support Coordination – if you need it, you have to ask for it and explain why you still need it.

 - Contact our team if you have any questions about your review or what to expect.
-Read more about how to make the most of your annual review here
+Learn more about making the most of your annual review.